 An alternate way to download and use Noto Sans and other Google Web Fonts is to use SkyFonts service by Fonts.com, which automatically updates fonts on changes (when a new character is added or an existing character is updated in the font file).

 Noto Sans font is pre-installed on Chromebooks, so the ChromeOS users don’t need to worry about it.
 Moreover, Noto Sans font family is not limited just to the Devanagari script.
-It is aimed to support all major languages and scripts including Arabic, Bengali, Gujarati, Gurumukhi, Kannada, Malayalam, Tamil, Telugu, Thai and Urdu.
+It is aimed to support all major languages and scripts including CJK, Arabic, Bengali, Gujarati, Gurumukhi, Kannada, Malayalam, Tamil, Telugu, Thai and Urdu.